ezraroi/Human-AI-Collab/output/concepts.md

 Channel 1 tends to engage most strongly when the symbolic tension touches the becoming self.
 ### System Role
 - Marks symbolic material as self-relevant so embodied processing can engage *(when paired with Functional Alterity and ZPD Alignment)*
-- Acts as the bridge between psychoanalytic development (idiom/True Self articulation) and cognitive metabolism.
+- Acts as the bridge between psychoanalytic development (**idiom articulation as an expression of the True Self**) and cognitive metabolism.
 - Helps determine whether AI output enters the transformation pathway (as one of the three Embodied Engagement Conditions) or remains purely intellectual.
 - Explains why reflective writing, leadership questions, and meaning-making activate the body more reliably than technical tasks.